-Once a person is granted a permanent visa they are permitted to travel to and remain in Australia permanently.
+Once a person is granted a permanent visa they are permitted to travel Australia and remain permanently.

-A temporary visa however permits the visa holder to travel to Australia and remain until a specified period of time.
-A temporary visa holder must either depart Australia before their temporary visa expires, or if their temporary visa permits apply for another visa whilst they are in Australia.
+On the other hand, a temporary visa only permits the visa holder to travel to Australia and remain for a specified period of time.
+A temporary visa holder must either depart Australia before their visa expires, or if their temporary visa permits, apply for another visa whilst they are still in Australia.

-There are currently over 150 different Australian visas, both temporary and permanent.
+There are currently about 99 different Australian visas, both temporary and permanent.

-The most obvious temporary visas are for tourists and there are several different categories of tourist visas, such as:
+The most obvious temporary visas are for tourists and there are several different categories of Visitor visa / Tourist visa, such as:

 Depending upon the passport you hold, this will determine the appropriate visa for you if you want to visit Australia as a tourist.
 If you are from countries such as Japan, Hong Kong or Singapore, then you would be eligible for an ETA visa.
-If however you are from countries such as Thailand, Vietnam or the Philippines, then unfortunately you would not qualify for an ETA visa and would therefore have to make a paper application for a subclass 676 tourist visa.
+If however you are from countries such as Thailand, Vietnam or the Philippines, then unfortunately you would not qualify for an ETA visa and would therefore have to make an application for a subclass 600 Visitor visa / Tourist visa.

-All visitors to Australia must have a genuine intention to visit Australia as genuine visitors only, and have access to adequate funds to support themselves during their stay in Australia.
+All visitors to Australia must have a genuine intention to visit Australia as genuine tourists only, and have access to adequate funds to support themselves during their stay in Australia.

-Those who have to apply for a subclass 676 visa need to supply documentary evidence to support their application.
+Those who have to apply for a subclass 600 Visitor visa / Tourist visa need to supply documentary evidence to support their application.

-Lastly if you have a relative in Australia who is either an Australian citizen or Australian permanent resident, and they are prepared to sponsor your visit to Australia, then you may be able to qualify for a subclass 679 sponsored family visitor visa.
-It should be noted however that holders of sponsored family visitor visas must depart Australia prior to their visa expiring, and furthermore they cannot apply for an extension or any other visa whilst they are in Australia, depending on the conditions of their visa.
+Also, if you have a relative in Australia who is either an Australian citizen or Australian permanent resident, and they are prepared to sponsor your visit to Australia, then you may be able to qualify for a Sponsored family stream visa.
+It should be noted however that holders of sponsored family stream visas must depart Australia prior to their visa expiring, and furthermore they may not be able apply for an extension or any other visa whilst they are in Australia, depending on the conditions of their visa.

 Australia has two main pathways for Australian permanent residency, the family migration stream and the skilled migration stream.
-Skilled migration is where the applicant has relevant qualifications, work experience and skills that Australia is in demand for.
-Skilled visas require the applicant to reach a certain amount of points to satisfy the eligibility for a skilled migrant visa.
+Skilled migration is where the applicant has relevant qualifications, work experience and skills that are in demand in Australia.
+Some skilled visas require the applicant to reach a certain amount of points to satisfy the eligibility for a skilled migrant visa.
 Points are awarded for many things, such as age, level of English literacy, qualifications, skills and recent work experience.

-One of the most common permanent visas under the family migration stream is the partner visa.
+One of the most common permanent visas under the family migration stream is the Partner visa.
 This is where the applicant is in a genuine a continuing relationship with an Australian citizen or Australian permanent resident.
-The relationship must be either a marriage which is legally recognized in Australia, or a de- facto relationship.
-The requirements for an Australian partner visa based on a de-facto relationship is that the applicant and sponsor have been living together in a genuine spouse like relationship without any significant period of separation for at least 12 months immediately prior to date of application.
+The relationship must be either a marriage which is legally recognised in Australia, or a de facto relationship.
+The requirements for an Australian Partner visa based on a de facto relationship is that the applicant and sponsor have been living together in a genuine spouse like relationship without any significant period of separation for at least 12 months immediately prior to date of application.
 There can be exceptions to this last requirement.

 Both the applicant and sponsor must satisfy certain eligibility criteria, or the visa will not be granted.
-For example, the sponsor, being the Australian citizen or Australian permanent resident, must be an approved sponsor, in that they can demonstrate that they can provide adequate accommodation and financial support for their partners first two years of settlement.
+For example, the sponsor must be an Australian citizen or Australian permanent resident, and he or she must be an approved sponsor, in that they can demonstrate that they can provide adequate accommodation and financial support for their partners.

 Apart from the applicant and sponsor having to evidence that they are in a genuine relationship, the applicant must be able to satisfy Australia’s health a character criteria.

-Are you currently applying for an Australian visa?
+Are you currently looking to applying for an Australian visa?
 Do you need help?
 Visitor visas / Tourist visas, Fiancé visas, Spouse visas / Marriage visas, De Facto visas & Spouse visas.
 Click here to find out more!